0113 343 3715

 Dr Kishore Budha is a Research Fellow and member of the Leeds Design Lab area in the Culture, Society and Innovation (CSI) Hub (Link), University of Leeds.

-Dr Budha holds a bachelor’s degree in business management from Andhra University, India, an MA in International Communication and a PhD in communication and cultural studies from Leeds University.
+Dr Budha holds a bachelor’s degree in business management from Andhra University, India, an MA in International Communication and a PhD in communication and cultural studies from University of Leeds.
 I serve as Research Fellow in the Meaning-Centred Design Area, CSI hub.
 My role involves academic research as well as impact and innovation through enterprise knowledge transfer.
 My research is centred around the application of design research for industrial, retail/space, packaging design.

 Dr Budha has 17 years experience in the design industry (print, web, corporate identity, packaging, retail and product design).
 Prior to his PhD Dr Budha worked in the print and web design industry and afterwards he worked in the industrial, packaging, graphic and retail design consultancy industry in the UK.
 He has conducted design research across continents, advised global brands, and helped develop design strategies for products and services.